No. 2 It was dirt not soil

 There's Nothing Wrong with You.
 It's Just Time for Some Amendments.

 My suggestion this month is to put some energy into amending your conditions.
-Your rest, your "productivity," what you're feeding yourself, your support system and community, your daily rhythm.
+Focus on your rest, your "productivity," what you’re feeding yourself, your support system and community, and your daily rhythm.

 Build your soil.